utsav0/daily-dev-tips/src/pages/posts/javascript-reduce-method.md

 ## Using the Javascript reduce() method

-The reduce can be used, for instance, just to count a total.
+The reduce can be used, for instance, to count a total.
 Let's say we have the following array.

 ```js
 const items = [